i-html

 and inject the <body>

-element's contents into itself.
+element's contents into itself,

-attribute on
+on <i-html>

 itself (which defaults to 'body>*'